AlexsLemonade/training-modules/CONTRIBUTING.md

 2. If your library isn't set up or in sync with the lockfile, you'll be prompted to run `renv::restore()`.
 This will happen if you first clone the project or haven't been working within the Docker container in a bit.
 3. Develop as normal.
 4. Run `renv::snapshot()` at the end of your session to capture the additional dependencies.
+5. If there are dependencies you might want that are not captured automatically by `renv::snapshot()` (this may happen if a package is "recommended" by another, but not required), add them to `scripts/dependencies.R` with a call to `library()` and an explanatory comment.
+Then rerun `renv::snapshot()`
-5. Commit any changes to `renv.lock`.
+6. Commit any changes to `renv.lock` and `dependencies.R`.

 Note that when you open up the `training-modules.Rproj`, the `.Rprofile` file makes it such that the `renv` library is loaded and the repositories in the `renv.lock` file will be set with `options(repos = ...)`.